rajeevkmenon4u/Capstone-BankCustomer_Churn/Readme.md

   <b>Models with Confusion Matrix & ROC graph for classifier’s performance</b></br>
   <b>DecisionTree, Randon Forest , Gradient Boosting & Adboost all have an AUC Vaue of 87%-88%</b></br>
   <b>Neural Network model was tried as well and results was similar to other models </b></br>
-  <b>XGboost the best among all the models and stand out with an value of 89%</b>
+  <b>XGboost the best among all the models and stands out with an value of 89%</b>
 </p>

 ![Logistic-Knn](https://github.com/user-attachments/assets/30e9a5ed-1f03-4df0-a09b-b240e318379a)